 - Hotel Simon – Let me tell you right from the start – this super affordable hotel is super pretty, decorated with local, colorful ceramic tiles!
 The rooms are super nice and one of its best assets is that it’s located in one of the best neighbourhoods in Seville!

-4. Triana and Los Remedios – Where to stay in Seville with a family
+4. Triana and Los Remedios – the best area to stay for families

 Triana is such a distinct, unique district in Seville, that people sometimes call it the “independent republic of Triana”!
 I definitely recommend it to travelers that want to enjoy Seville in an authentic, local way!